aws-samples/aws-kms-workshop/Section-4-Monitoring-AWS-KMS.md

 You have just created a rule that will help you audit AWS KMS usage.
 Everytime a Data Key is generated, you wil be notified in the email address you provided.

 If everything went well you should  receive an email notifying you of the operation that took place.
-**Note:** Don´t forget to hae confirmed your subcripution to SNS topic (you should have recevied an email).
+**Note:** Don´t forget to hae confirmed your subscription to SNS topic (you should have recevied an email).
 We have established a notification for a specific operation.
 For a comprehensive list of the log entries that AWS KMS generates in AWS CloudTrail, please check the following [section of the AWS KMS documentation](https://docs.aws.amazon.com/kms/latest/developerguide/logging-using-cloudtrail.html).